Reda-R/Install_Kong_Enterprise/README.md

     ./Install_Kong_Enterprise.sh 'your_license_Kong_Enterprise'

-'your_license_Kong_Enterprise' corresponding to the license give by Kong Inc.
+'your_license_Kong_Enterprise' corresponding to the license give by Kong Inc. You will need to include it between the simple bracket.

 # How to get a license ?